What is colon cancer?

 How do people get colon cancer?

 FAP and HNPCC are both inherited in an autosomal dominant pattern.
-If a parent has FAP or HNPCC, his or her children run a 50 percent risk of inheriting the mutated gene.
-Usually when a person inherits a defective gene it does not necessarily mean he or she will develop a malignant cancer.
+If a parent has FAP or HNPCC, his or her children have a 1 in 2 chance of inheriting the mutated gene.
+A person who inherits a defective gene will not necessarily develop a malignant cancer.
 However, the APC gene strikingly predisposes one to colon cancer.
 People who inherit one bad copy of the APC gene are practically guaranteed to develop colon cancer by age 40.
-Similarly, people who inherit one bad copy of a gene associated with HNPCC have an 80 percent chance of getting colon cancer before.
+Similarly, people who inherit one bad copy of a gene associated with HNPCC have an 80 percent chance of getting colon cancer.
 HNPCC also increases a person's risk of developing other cancers, including ovarian, stomach, brain, and liver.

 What are the symptoms of colon cancer?